zakr0112/pythonseminars/Sessions/README.md

 # Sessions
-These directories store any labwork and off-campus work
+These directories are used to store any work done in lab sessions, and any work that has been completed at home